|Dave's Favorite 240s

 trim, new black trim above the bumpers

-and around the windows, later style headlights (Cibie hi-watt E-code), a "new"
+and around the windows, later style headlights (Cibie hi-wattage E-code), a "new"

-springs, 25mm sways and Bilsteins HD's), all new suspension
+springs, 25mm sway bars and Bilsteins HD shocks), all new suspension

 bushings, and lots of other

-This 2005 was a pretty nice car, but not nearly as trouble free as some of my other Volvos had been over the years.
-It got traded just before the 4 year warranty expired after a few electrical failures (sensors, computers, etc) and motor mount failures.
-One electrical failure, a month before the end of the warranty, was invoiced by the dealer to Volvo for $3500.
-Not a chance I was going to keep this car past its warranty.
+This 2005 was a pretty nice car in the beginning, but not nearly as trouble free as any of my other Volvos had been over the years.
+It suffered from electrical failures (sensors, computers, etc) and motor mount failures.
+The last electrical failure, one month before the end of the four year warranty, stranded my wife in a less than nice part of town.
+After the car was towed to Volvo, the computer repairs were invoiced by the dealer for $3500.
+There was not a chance I was going to keep this car past its warranty and my wife refused to keep it.
+It got traded for a new Toyota before the warranty expired

-This car also suffered from what I believe was mis-engineered rear suspension geometery.
+This car also suffered from what I believe was a mis-engineered rear suspension geometery.
 It allowed for too much rear negative camber, which destroyed tires prematurely.
-I discovered this in December 2007 after burning through the first two sets of tires in under 30,000 miles; first set lasted just over 15,000 miles, and I didn't really notice (this car was almost exclusively driven by my wife).
-I figured Volvo cheaped out on the tires.
-Seen that before.
-The second set lasted just over14,000 miles, and I did notice why this time.
-These were very good 40,000 mile tires, so I was NOT happy about that.
+I discovered this in December 2007.
+The first set of tires were bald in 15,000 miles.
+The second set was ruined by 30,000 miles.
+This second set were very good 40,000 mile tires, so I was NOT happy.
 When I looked closer, I discovered the extreme wear on the insides of the rear tires (see photos).
-The tires had been getting regular rotations by the Volvo dealer during regular check-ups (every 5000 miles), but no one at Volvo seemed to notice the inside tread area on two tires was worn slick when I had them perform a 30,000 mile service (and a tire rotation) a week before taking these photos.
+The tires had been getting regular rotations by the Volvo dealer since new during regular check-ups (every 5000 miles), but no one at the dealer seemed to notice the inside tread area on two tires was worn slick when I had them perform a 30,000 mile service (and a tire rotation) a week before taking the below photos.

 After continuing my research, I discovered through a confidential Volvo insider (it helps to know a few insiders) that Volvo knew about this defect and there was even a Technical Service Bulletin in existence (but no recall).
 The fix for this problem was a new, re-engineered set of rear control arms that were available to correct this (apparently common) problem.
 I again checked with the dealer and they said they knew nothing about a TSB on the issue.
-After I pointed them in the right direction, they contacted Volvo Corporate and verified the existence of the bulletin and replacement control arms.
-The dealer called me back and told me Volvo had agreed to replace the control arms free of charge.
+After I pointed them in the right direction, they contacted Volvo Corporate and verified the existence of the bulletin and finally got the authotization to replacement the rear control arms free of charge.

 While Volvo eventually owned up to this, at least for my car, I should NOT have had to fight so hard to get this defect corrected.
 Volvo needs to improve vastly in this respect!
 After being corrected, the rear camber was measured at a more reasonable negative 1.1 degrees.
 Since the S40 shares the same platform as the C30, C70 and V50, some of them will be affected too.
 I had a close look at several new C70s in the showroom that day and they ALL had way too much rear camber.